 Communication between parents and educators has always been critical to the academic success of students.
-In the distance learning environment, it is important that parents and teachers talk to each other on a regular basis.
-You should work with your child’s teacher to get clear expectations on how you will communicate this academic year.
+In the online learning environment, it is important that parents, caretakers and teachers talk to each other on a regular basis.
+Work with your child’s teacher to get clear expectations on how you will communicate each academic year.

 Additionally, you may need to engage your child’s school principal if the teacher doesn’t have answers for your questions.